Diagnostic Imaging

 As an experienced provider of diagnostic imaging accreditation services, HDAA has designed a straightforward online system,

-What is the DIAS?
+What is DIAS?

 DIAS refers to the Diagnostic